 Architecturally, Alban’s started life as a place to feel safe and cared for and nothing has changed.
 Scarlet fever may be no more, but Alban’s retains the same caring attitudes which are entrenched in this building.
 The House was renovated in 2017 and it now has a glorious glass atrium connecting the main House with the annexe.
 The atrium allows the girls a quiet, bright space to relax, socialise or work.
 This new layout naturally promotes friendships across the year groups with no hierarchies.

 Every girl is equal and takes their share of responsibility, from washing up to looking after a friend in need.
 Younger girls are accommodated in rooms of three to four, older girls in doubles and singles.
 There is a TV room known as the Common Room, and also a well-equipped kitchen and laundry.

 Meet the Housemistress

-Charlotte Brigden has been Housemistress of Alban’s since September 2017 and lives there with her husband Bill and Golden Retriever Douglas.
-Charlotte attended Exeter University where she studied Human Geography and then completed her teacher training before starting her first teaching job in St Alban’s.
-As well as teaching Geography Charlotte runs the Haileybury Sailing team, coaches netball and leads the Gold Duke of Edinburgh Award.
+Charlotte Brigden has been Housemistress of Alban’s since September 2017 and lives there with her husband Bill, twin daughters Pippa and Libby and their two Golden Retrievers, Douglas and Milo.
+Charlotte attended Exeter University where she studied Human Geography and then completed her teacher training and her MA in Education.
+As well as teaching Geography Charlotte coaches netball, loves sailing and supports the running of the Gold Duke of Edinburgh Award.